 Are you trying your absolute best to cope with your dog’s intense fear of travel, but you just don’t know how to help cure dog car anxiety?
-Does it seem like every car ride, no matter how short, is horrendous torture?
+Does it seem like every car ride, no matter how short, is incredibly stressful for you and your dog?

 Why is your dog so anxious in the car anyway?
 When did this dog car anxiety get so bad, and what led to it?
 If you’re wondering how to calm a dog in the car, consider why he is upset in the first place.